 Paruppu Urundai Mor Kuzhambu

-Paruppu Urundai Mor Kuzhambu | Urundai kuzhambu | Urundai mor kulambu | mor kuzhambu recipe with step by step pictures and video recipe.
+Paruppu Urundai Mor Kuzhambu | Urundai kuzhambu | Urundai mor kulambu | mor kuzhambu recipe with step-by-step pictures and video recipe.
 Check out the urundai Mor Kuzhambu recipe.
 If you like the video pls SUBSCRIBE to my channel.

 is a traditional South Indian Kuzhambu variety.
 Kulambu is prepared with lentil balls soaked in buttermilk.